ShivaniBollabattin21/PhilipsBootRemoveOggy/README.md

 ## Method

-The code has been updated and working according to the intention.
+The code has updated and working according to the intention.